gwen-interpreter/gwen/README.md

 interpreter that accepts feature specifications as input and produces dynamically executing instructions as output.
-It has an abstracted evaluation engine allowing you to prescribe what DSL you want to support and define what things you want to automate in custom implementations.
-Any custom owned or publically shared engine can be mixed into the interpreter.
+It has an abstracted evaluation engine allowing you to prescribe what DSL you want to support and define what things you want to automate.
+Any custom owned or publically shared engine implementation can be mixed into the interpreter.
 We have developed the following engine and shared it here for everyone to use:

 - [gwen-web](https://github.com/gwen-interpreter/gwen-web)
   - An acceptance driven web engine for automating web testing